M16. Recent Advances in Inverse Problems and Distributed Parameter Systems

 John A. Burns, In Memory of Professor Harvey Thomas Banks

-Finite difference schemes for a structured population model in the space of measures
+Finite difference schemes for a structured coagulation fragmentation model in the space of measures

 Population dynamics in applied ecology: models & experiments